Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/clickhouse-keeper.md

 And point all the clickhouses (zookeeper config secton) to those nodes / ports.

-Latest testing version is recommended.
+Latests version is recommended (even testing / master builds).
 We will be thankful for any feedback.

 ## systemd service file